-When we are going on a longer trip (more than a month) the insurance provider we always use is SafetyWing.
+When we are going on a trip, the insurance provider we always use is SafetyWing.
 Their travel medical insurance is very affordable at only $42 USD per every 4-weeks.
 The only thing to note is that the insurance must be purchased once you’ve left your home country – we typically buy it as soon as we land at the airport.

 It’s safe to say that travel insurance has saved us thousands over the years!

 Hopefully, this article leaves you feeling confident about embarking on your adventure in Costa Rica.
 The tiny country is one of the safest places for tourists to visit in Central America, with reliable infrastructure, tourist-friendly locals, and low crime rates in most places.